kilpkonn/msc-thesis/main.typ

 ==== Tactic "free function"
 "Free function" is a tactic that tries different functions in scope.
 It only tries functions that are not part of any `impl` block (associated with type or trait) and therefore considered "free".
-To speed up the tactic we've decided to filter out all of the functions that have non-default generic parameters.
+To speed up the tactic we've decided to filter out all the functions that have non-default generic parameters.
 By trial and error we've found that functions that have generic parameters seem to be not that common.
 #todo("Get some numbers here")

-However attempting the function with every type we've reached slows the algorithm down quite a bit.
+However, attempting the function with every type we've reached slows the algorithm down quite a bit.
 At the worst case the slowdown is exponential again.
 As described in @tactics the tactic avoids functions that return types that contain references.
-However we do allow function arguments to take items by shared references.
+However, we do allow function arguments to take items by shared references.

 ==== Tactic "impl method"
 "Impl method" is a tactic that attempts functions that have `self` parameter.
-This includes both trait methods as well as methods implemented directly on type.
+This includes both trait methods and methods implemented directly on type.
 Similarly to "free function" tactic it also ignores functions that have non-default generic parameters for the same reasons.
 Only difference is that now both the function and the `impl` block may contain generics.
 We treat them the same, meaning we ignore the function if there are any generic parameters present.

 Another performace tweak for this tactic is to only search the `impl` blocks for types that are new to us meaning that they were not present in the last iteration.
-This is a heuristic that speeds up the algorithm quite a bit as searching for all `impl` blocks is a costy operation.
+This is a heuristic that speeds up the algorithm quite a bit as searching for all `impl` blocks is a costly operation.
-However this optimization does suffer from the phase ordering problem.
+However, this optimization does suffer from the phase ordering problem.
-For example it may happen that we can use some method from the `impl` block later when we have reached more types and covered a type that we need for an argument of the function.
+For example, it may happen that we can use some method from the `impl` block later when we have reached more types and covered a type that we need for an argument of the function.

 One interesting aspect of Rust to note here is that even though we can query the `impl` blocks for type we still have to check that the receiver argument is of the same type.
 This is because Rust allows also some other types that dereference to type of `Self` for the receiver argument#footnote(link("https://doc.rust-lang.org/reference/items/associated-items.html#methods")).